 Lesson learned: don’t resort to cheap tricks to get people to read your content.
 It’s not worth it!Don’t Fake the Funk on #SocialMedia if your in #Sales!
 It will make #YourBrandSuck! #SocialSelling #SMM @M_3JR Click To Tweet

-Be Clear With Your Value Proposition
+3. Be Clear With Your Value Proposition

 Use social networks as an opportunity to challenge the status quo and provide value to prospective customers.
-Basically: craft your messaging strategy in a way that showcases positivity and highlights the ways in which you can improve your prospect’s life easier, rather than just asking for 15 min of their time.
-If you do your due diligence and write an informed and thoughtful outreach message, that meeting will happen.Craft ur #Sales messaging on #SocialMedia to show how you help solve #buyers problems. #SocialSelling Click To Tweet
+Craft your messaging strategy in a way that showcases positivity and highlights the ways in which you can improve your prospect’s life, instead of simply requesting 15 minutes of their time.
+If you do your due diligence and write an informed and thoughtful outreach message, that meeting will happen.

-Send the Right Sales Message
+4. Send the Right Sales Message

 Wrong!
 I receive garbage auto-generated emails from 9 out of 10 cyber coder recruiters for positions like Project Manager!
 Really?

 Why is this happening?
-It is because I listed program management within my resumes keywords contained within the Applicant Tracking System.
+It is because I listed program management within my resume’s keywords contained within the Applicant Tracking System.
 As a sales leader this is an important skill.